frankwei98/ElementBlog/README.md

 (Possibly More to add in the future)

 ```
-GET /post -> return list of the blog posts
+GET /api/post -> return list of the blog posts

-GET /post/:id -> return the blog post info of given blog post id (Stadard of ID is still unknown)
+GET /api/post/:id -> return the blog post info of given blog post id (Stadard of ID is still unknown)

+POST /api/tag -> return list of the blog posts with the provided tag

 ```

 ## 📦 Build and 🏃🏃‍♀️ Run Setup

-## Front-End Part can run on 🦈 Docker now!
+### Front-End Part can run on 🦈 Docker now!

 But still need some improvement  🤔